PauliusRaila/Multiverse-Hub/README.md

+#Multiverse Hub
-Multiverse Hub meant to be a web browser based, social building game like Habbo Hotel.
+This meant to be a web browser based, social building game like Habbo Hotel.

 This Unity project combines a grid-based interior design system and an inventory management system to create a versatile environment for designing and interacting with virtual interiors.
 The system is composed of several scripts that facilitate grid management, interior object placement, and inventory control.